 - I like using only the egg yolk for the egg wash as it gives stronger brown color on top as the bagel bakes.
 You can also use the entire egg if you want, it will give lighter brown color but with shinier top.

-Related Post: Jalapeno and Cheddar Cheese Bagel
+- Jalapeno and Cheese Bagel

 Enjoy!
 If you make this, share and tag me in Instagram #SweetNSpicyLiving.
 I would like to see your creations too.